chaos-genius/chaosgenius-docs/docs/Configuration/config-params.md

 `MULTIDIM_ANALYSIS_FOR_ANOMALY (default=False)`

 Enables the generation of multi-dimensional subgroups.
-For example, if we have 2 dimensions like Country and Day of Week, with this disabled we get subgroups like Country = India, Day of Week = Monday etc, but enabling this gives us subgroups like Country = India and Day of Week = Monday, Country = US and Day of Week = Monday etc.
+For example, if we have 2 dimensions like `Country` and `Day of Week`, with this disabled we get subgroups like `Country = India`, `Day of Week = Monday` etc, but enabling this gives us subgroups like `Country = India and Day of Week = Monday`, `Country = US and Day of Week = Monday` etc.

 `MAX_SUBDIM_CARDINALITY (default=100)`

 Sets the maximum number of unique values allowed in a dimension.
 If a dimension exceeds this, it will not be considered during the analysis.
+If you have dimensions with high cardinalities, you can increase this value.

 `TOP_DIMENSIONS_FOR_ANOMALY_DRILLDOWN (default=10)`

 Sets the maximum number of sub-dimensions shown in the Anomaly Drill Downs.
+Increase this value to show more sub-dimensions in the UI.

 `MIN_DATA_IN_SUBGROUP (default=30)`

-Sets the minimum number of data points required to be in a subgroup for it to be considered for Anomaly Detection.
+We look at subgroups which are statistically significant in different ways.
+One of the ways we do this is by checking the minimum population in a subgroup.
+If you are dealing with sparse or small data, you should decrease this number.
+And if you want to ignore smaller populations, you can increase this value.

 `MAX_FILTER_SUBGROUPS_ANOMALY (default=100)`

 Sets the maximum number of subgroups considered for Anomaly Detection.
+To consider more subgroups for analysis, you can increase this value.
+But increase this will lead to longer computation time.

 `MAX_ANOMALY_SLACK_DAYS (default=14)`

 Sets the maximum number of days for which we can have no data and still consider the KPI for Anomaly Detection.
+You can increase this value if you expect to have large periods of missing data or have consistently sparse data.

 ### DeepDrills Parameters

 `MAX_DEEPDRILLS_SLACK_DAYS (default=14)`

-Sets the maximum number of days for which we can have no data and still consider the KPI for DeepDrills
+Sets the maximum number of days for which we can have no data and still consider the KPI for DeepDrills.
+You can increase this value if you expect to have large periods of missing data or have consistently sparse data.

 `MAX_ROWS_FOR_DEEPDRILLS (default=10000000)`

 Sets the maximum number of rows allowed in a KPI for it to be added.
+You can increase this if you have a very large dataset.
+But using large datasets will increase the computation time as well as the RAM required.

 ### Analytics Parameters